3DSRBench: A Comprehensive 3D Spatial Reasoning Benchmark: Introduction

-To study the 3D spatial reasoning capabilities of LMMs, previous works exploited synthetic environments and generated images with 3D ground-truths~\cite{wang20243d,wang2024compositional}.
-Visual question-answer pairs were automatically synthesized by applying pre-defined rules on the known 3D scene graphs and other object attributes.
-The synthetic images exhibit a significant domain gap with natural images and lacked the diversity and richness of contents in real-world.
+To study how LMMs can capture 3D spatial relationships, previous works often exploited synthetic environments and generated images with 3D ground-truths~\cite{wang20243d,wang2024compositional}.
+Visual question-answer pairs were automatically synthesized by applying pre-defined rules to the known 3D scene graphs and object attributes.
+The synthetic images exhibit a significant domain gap with natural images and lacked the diversity and richness in real-world.
 More recent works~\cite{cheng2024spatialrgpt} explored real datasets with 3D annotations, \eg, Omni3D~\cite{brazil2023omni3d}.
-However, images in these datasets are still limited to specific domains, such as indoor rooms and self-driving scenes.
-In general, visual question-answer pairs generated with rule-based methods from 3D annotations (i)~limit the scope of theirs datasets to a very small set of rigid objects, and (ii)~cannot enable a fine-grained and robust evaluation of 3D spatial relationships that can only be achieved with human annotated datasets (see \cref{sec:dataset-design}).
+However, images in these datasets are limited to specific domains, such as indoor rooms and self-driving scenes.
+In general, visual question-answer pairs generated with rule-based methods from 3D annotations (i)~limit the scope of theirs datasets to a small set of rigid object categories, and (ii)~cannot enable a fine-grained and robust evaluation of 3D spatial relationships that can only be achieved with human annotated datasets (see \cref{sec:dataset-design}).

-In this work we present the first comprehensive 3D spatial reasoning benchmark, \textit{\datasetname}, that features a wide variety of 3D spatial reasoning questions on diverse and open-vocabulary entities, including rigid objects, humans, animals, and implicit concepts, such as logo on a car or arrow on a billboard.
+In this work we present the first comprehensive 3D spatial reasoning benchmark, \textit{\datasetname}, that features 2,772 3D spatial reasoning questions from 12 question types on diverse and open-vocabulary entities, including rigid objects, humans, animals, and implicit concepts, such as logo on a car or arrow on a billboard.
 We manually annotate 2,100 visual question-answer pairs on natural images from the MS-COCO dataset~\cite{lin2014microsoft}, covering 12 subtypes of questions from 4 main categories, \ie, height, location, orientation, and multi-object reasoning.
 Each category of questions focus on different combinations of 3D properties, such as object 3D location, 3D ground plane, camera extrinsic calibration, and/or object 3D poses.
 Examples from each question category are presented in Figure~\ref{fig:teaser-a}.